Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 In terms of security, this approach  utilizes the current and future mobile device security capabilities by implementing a secure distributed protocol.
 It addresses the current lack of third-party protection and management while also adding the necessary decentralized backend services to enhance security against evolving cyber threats.

-Regarding usability, the approach simplify the user experience by adding specific and transparent services like Instant Onbording.
+Regarding usability, the approach simplify the user experience by adding specific and transparent services like Instant Onboarding.

 Privacy can also be addressed using methods such as stealth addresses and other private schemes.